Award Program Requirements – Achievement Policy

 - All 4-H project books are due at the end of January each year.
 The specific date may change from year to year.
 Projects will be judged in the following age divisions: 9-10, 11-12, 13-15 and 16-19.
 All Project Records will be judged using the district judging score sheet and standards.
 Project records will receive a blue, red or white award based on individual merit of the record.
 A blue record should meet a minimum of 90% of the judging standards, a red record should meet a minimum of 80% of the judging standards and a white record should meet a minimum of 70% of the judging standards.
 The county best in each age group, per category, will be forwarded to the district competition.
 These winners will be declared the county champion in those categories.

-- Beginning in the 2018 program year Lee County 4-H will adopt the state 4-H Achievement guidelines to award our members for club and project work completed throughout the year.
+- Beginning in the 2018 program year Lee County 4-H adopted the state 4-H Achievement guidelines to award our members for club and project work completed throughout the year.
 This plan encourages members to participate at age appropriate levels.
 Members are not required to use the plan but are rewarded with Scholarship money when they meet plan level goals.
 This money can be redeemed during the year to help offset 4-H project costs.
 The scholarship amounts received each year and the amount of money awarded may vary from year to year at the 4-H Agent’s discretion based on available funding.

 - The award year runs from January 1 to December 31 of the following year.
 No scholarship will be carried over from one year to the next.
 Scholarships must be used in the same year awarded.
 Scholarship requests must be submitted by December 15th of the program year.